"Feb. 20, 2013 -- More American women are aware of their risk for heart disease than ever before, but huge gaps in knowledge still remain.

-DOPAMINE (dopamine hydrochloride) is indicated for the correction of hemodynamic imbalances present in the shock syndrome due to myocardial infarctions, trauma, endotoxic septicemia, open heart surgery, renal failure, and chronic cardiac decompensation as in congestive failure.
+Dopamine HCl is indicated for the correction of hemodynamic imbalances present in the shock syndrome due to myocardial infarction, trauma, endotoxic septicemia, open-heart surgery, renal failure, and chronic cardiac decompensation as in congestive failure.

-Patients most likely to respond adequately to DOPAMINE (dopamine hydrochloride) are those in whom physiological parameters, such as urine flow, myocardial function, and blood pressure, have not undergone profound deterioration.
-Multiclinic trials indicate that the shorter the time interval between onset of signs and symptoms and initiation of therapy with volume correction and DOPAMINE (dopamine hydrochloride) , the better the prognosis.
+Patients most likely to respond adequately to dodpamine HCl are those in whom physiological parameters, such as urine flow, myocardial function, and blood pressure, have not undergone profound deterioration.
+Multiclinic trials indicate that the shorter the time interval between onset of signs and symptoms and initiation of therapy with volume correction and dopamine HCl, the better the prognosis.
+Where appropriate, blood volume restoration with a suitable plasma expander or whole blood should be accomplished or completed prior to administration of dopamine HCl.

-Poor Perfusion of Vital Organs: Urine flow appears to be one of the better diagnostic signs by which adequacy of vital organ perfusion can be monitored.
-Nevertheless, the physician should also observe the patient for signs of reversal of confusion of comatose condition.
+Urine flow appears to be one of the better diagnostic signs by which adequacy of vital organ perfusion can be monitored.
+Nevertheless, the physician should also observe the patient for signs of reversal of confusion or reversal of comatose condition.
 Loss of pallor, increase in toe temperature, and/or adequacy of nail bed capillary filling may also be used as indices of adequate dosage.
-Clinical studies have shown that when DOPAMINE (dopamine hydrochloride) is administered before urine flow has diminished to levels approximating 0.3 mL/minute, prognosis is more favorable.
-Nevertheless, in a number of oliguric or anuric patients, administration of DOPAMINE (dopamine hydrochloride) has resulted in an increase in urine flow which in some cases reached normal levels.
-DOPAMINE (dopamine hydrochloride) may also increase urine flow in patients whose output is within normal limits and thus may be of value in reducing the degree of preexisting fluid accumulation.
-It should be noted that at doses above those optimal for the individual patient urine flow may decrease, necessitating reduction of dosage.
-Concurrent administration of DOPAMINE (dopamine hydrochloride) and diuretic agents may produce an additive or potentiating effect.
+Clinical studies have shown that when dopamine HCl is administered before urine flow has diminished to levels approximating 0.3 mL/minute, prognosis is more favorable.
+Nevertheless, in a number of oliguric or anuric patients, administration of dopamine HCl has resulted in an increase in urine flow which in some cases reached normal levels.
+Dopamine HCl may also increase urine flow in patients whose output is within normal limits and thus may be of value in reducing the degree of pre-existing fluid accumulation.
+It should be noted that at doses above those optimal for the individual patient, urine flow may decrease, necessitating reduction of dosage.

-Hypotension: Hypotension due to inadequate cardiac output can be managed by administration of low to moderate doses of DOPAMINE (dopamine hydrochloride) , which have little effect on SVR.
-At high therapeutic doses, the alpha adrenergic activity of DOPAMINE (dopamine hydrochloride) becomes more prominent and thus may correct hypotension due to diminished SVR.
+Hypotension due to inadequate cardiac output can be managed by administration of low to moderate doses of dopamine HCl, which have little effect on SVR.
+At high therapeutic doses, the alphaadrenergic activity of dopamine becomes more prominent and thus may correct hypotension due to diminished SVR.
 As in the case of other circulatory decompensation states, prognosis is better in patients whose blood pressure and urine flow have not undergone profound deterioration.
-Therefore, it is suggested that the physician administer DOPAMINE (dopamine hydrochloride) as soon as a definite trend toward decreased systolic and diastolic pressure becomes evident.
+Therefore, it is suggested that the physician administer dopamine HCl as soon as a definite trend toward decreased systolic and diastolic pressure becomes evident.

 DOSAGE AND ADMINISTRATION

-WARNING: This is a potent drug: It must be diluted before administration to patient.
+WARNING: This is a potent drug: It must be diluted before administration to the patient.

 Suggested Dilution: Transfer contents of one or more ampuls or vials by aseptic technique to either 250 mL or 500 mL of one of the following sterile intravenous solutions: